-6.14.4 Request for Mental Health and/or Substance Use Disorder Services.
+6.16.3 Request for Mental Health and/or Substance Use Disorder Services.

 The MCO must provide Mental Health and/or SUD services in a timely manner.
-Enrollees requiring SUD crisis or mental health crisis intervention services should be seen immediately.
+Enrollees requiring SUD or mental health crisis intervention services should be seen immediately.
 Other Enrollees in need of mental health services should have an appropriate assessment performed within two (2) weeks.
 For SUD services, assessment timelines may not exceed the timeframes in Minnesota Rules, Part 9530.6615, subd.
 1.

-6.15 OUT OF NETWORK AND OUT OF SERVICE AREA CARE.
+6.17 OUT OF NETWORK AND OUT OF SERVICE AREA CARE.

+If the Provider Network is unable to provide necessary services, covered under the contract, to a particular Enrollee, the MCO must adequately and timely cover these services Out of Network for the Enrollee, for as long as the MCO's Network is unable to provide them.
 The MCO shall cover Medically Necessary Out of Network or Out of Service Area services received by an Enrollee when one of the following occurs:

-- 6.15.1 The Enrollee requires Medical Emergency Services. - 6.15.2 The Enrollee requires Post-Stabilization Care Services to maintain, improve or resolve the Enrollee's condition. - 6.15.3 The Enrollee is Out of Service Area and requires Urgent Care [Minnesota Rules, Part 4685.1010, subp.
+- 6.17.1 The Enrollee requires Medical Emergency Services; - 6.17.2 The Enrollee requires Post-Stabilization Care Services to maintain, improve or resolve the Enrollee's condition;

+- 6.17.3 The Enrollee is Out of Service Area and requires Urgent Care [Minnesota Rules, Part 4685.1010, subp.
 2, (G), and subp.
-7]; or - 6.15.4 The Enrollee is Out of Network or Out of Service Area and in need of non-Emergency medical services that are or have been prescribed, recommended or are currently being provided by a Network Provider.
-The MCO may require Service Authorization.
-When the Enrollee is authorized for Out of Network care or Out of Service Area care, the MCO shall reimburse the non-Network Provider for such services pursuant to section 6.16.4. - 6.15.5 The Enrollee moves Out of the Service Area and this change is entered on MMIS after the Cut-Off Date, and a payment has been or will be made to the MCO for coverage for the Enrollee for that same or next month. - 6.15.6 Pregnancy-related services the Enrollee receives in connection with an abortion, including, but not limited to, transportation and interpreter services.
+7]; - 6.17.4 The Enrollee is Out of Network or Out of Service Area and in need of non-emergency medical services that are or have been prescribed, recommended, or are currently being provided by a Network Provider.
+The MCO may require Service Authorization; - 6.17.5 The Enrollee moves out of the Service Area and this change is entered on MMIS after the Cut-Off Date, and a payment has been or will be made to the MCO for coverage for the Enrollee for that same or next month; or - 6.17.6 Pregnancy-related services the Enrollee receives in connection with an abortion, including, but not limited to transportation and interpreter services.
+[42 CFR §438.206]

-6.16 Transition Services.
+6.18 Transition Services.